Unchained, Part 5: How to Stop A Pornography Addiction

 We must decide firmly, deeply, and with conviction—and only do so once we are truly ready to quit.

-Resources like Easy Peasy even suggest intentionally watching porn one final time as a sense of closure and to see porn for what it is—actors, false intimacy, an industry.
+Resources like Easy Peasy even suggest intentionally watching porn a final time as a sense of closure and to see it for what it is—actors, false intimacy, an industry.

-I’m not sure I agree with doing that, but that book does have a lot of great insight.
+I’m not sure I agree with doing that.
+I do recommend checking that book out though (it’s free).

 🔥 Journal Prompt: Why Haven’t You Quit Yet?